When to Consider Crowns and Bridges for Restoring Your Smile

 What are crowns and bridges?

 Crowns and bridges are two common options for restoring your smile.
 Crowns are also known as “caps” and are used to cover a tooth that is damaged or decayed.
 Bridges are used to replace one or more missing teeth.
-Both crowns and bridges are made of durable materials, such as porcelain or ceramic, and are designed to match the natural color of your teeth.
+Both are made of durable materials, such as porcelain or ceramic and are designed to match the natural color of your teeth.

 When are crowns and bridges necessary?